Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 I purchased the laptop to run Linux (specifically Fedora Silverblue) for some dev work and light gaming, so this review will be written with that use case in mind.
 Also note that I am transitioning off of an X1 Carbon Gen3 (*i5-5200u*) so my review will be talking in comparison to that hardware pretty often.

-(Most benchmarks were obtained using the [Phoronix Test Suite](https://www.phoronix-test-suite.com/))

 <br />
 # Specs <i class="far fa-check-circle"></i>

 My **T495s** came equipped with

 * AMD Ryzen™ 5 PRO 3500U Processor (2.10GHz, up to 3.70GHz Max Boost, 4 Cores, 4MB Cache)
 * 14" FHD (1920 x 1080) 400 nits, IPS, Low Power, anti-glare